 - Answer questions: it can provide information on a wide range of topics, from history to science to pop culture.

-- Generate text: it can write articles, essays, stories, and more.
+- Generate text: it can write articles, essays, stories, and even generate Python scripts.
 Just give ChatGPT a topic, and it can generate text on that subject.

 - Translation: it can translate text between many different languages.